Introduction

 "That's why they are called emergencies, sir," he said with a chuckle.

-I chuckled over the commotion the caravan of Humvees had made while traveling.
-The local cars were tiny in comparison.
 Arrival at the hotel was quick and efficient.
-Security flanked and in formation led me to the elevators.
+Security flanked me and in formation led me to the elevators.
 We went straight to the top and the suites reserved for us.
 The hotel had an amazing view of the park to the west, as well as the 400-year-old garden next door.
 It looked like new construction was happening in the near distance, but it was just groundwork.
 The site was empty as it was a holiday and a Sunday.

 The next couple of days were interesting.
 Everyone at the TV studios was stiff and formal until I spoke Japanese.
-Then their natural warmth came through and I answered their questions about my new book, and a few approved questions about other subjects.
+Then their natural warmth came through and I answered their questions about my new book and a few approved questions about other subjects.
 The first two Magic Eye books had been wildly popular.
 The publisher here in Tokyo and other major cities had sent people out onto the street to show them the book and explain how to see the pictures.
 It had generated a word-of-mouth phenomenon that was quickly picked up in the media.

-With business done, it was time to find something fun to do, and to slip away from security for a day or two.
+With business done, it was time to find something fun to do and to slip away from security for a day or two.

 "Ready to go have some fun?"
 I asked Matt, dropping a box on the couch next to him.